20 Weeks Pregnant: What to Expect

 What You Need to Shop For

-At this point, it is time for you to shop for baby carriers which you can carry your little one in.
+At this point, it is time for you to shop for baby carriers that you can carry your little one in.
 It is also a good idea to start looking for some stylish maternity dresses for your changing body.
+For convenient everyday dressing, opt for maternity panties that offer support to your abdominal area and lower back.
+These easily stretch to fit the growing belly during pregnancy and can even be worn after pregnancy.
+For nursing bras, go for Bella Mama’s nursing bras that are made of comfortable stretchable material and have adjustable shoulder straps.
+These, too, are perfect to use during and after pregnancy.
 Sign up for antenatal classes to help learn how to care for your child right now, as the good ones tend to have a long waiting list.

 With the right precautions and preparations, pregnancy can be more about enjoying the impending birth of the baby and less about the pain and problems that come with it.

 Previous Week: 19 Weeks Pregnant